roboticist-tav/diego_documentation/docs/lexicon/obj/navigation_planning.md

 | :---: |
 | *fig. 2: Strong Road, Aura Business Park - Waypoints* |

 ***Diego*** is a multi-discourse language, meaning there a many ways command can be structure/built.
-Therfore the example code shows multi approaches to adding waypoints to an itinerary...
+Therfore the example code shows multi approaches to adding waypoints to an itinerary…

 ```Diego
 use_namespace(aura_business_park);